SymfonyCasts/30-days-last/sfcasts/data-tables.md

 [[[ code('f15c734c69') ]]]

+***TIP
+For an even nicer effect, tou can also only change the opacity & blur only if loading takes longer than, for example, 700 ms. Do that by adding an `aria-busy:delay-700` class.
+***

 Refresh that and watch.
 Oh, that's lovely!
 And it all happens thanks to 3 CSS classes.
 And, though I love watching that, in `MainController`, remove the sleep.